jamesathey/FastAndroidCamera/README.md

 # FastAndroidCamera

-Xamarin's' default wrapping strategy to generate the C# bindings to the Android SDK works well in most cases.
+Xamarin's default wrapping strategy to generate the C# bindings to the Android SDK works well in most cases.
 The
 <a href="https://developer.android.com/reference/android/hardware/Camera.html">Android.Hardware.Camera API</a> is
 **not** one of those cases.